endlos99/finalgrom99/doc/MANUAL.md

 ### Dumping

-To save the progress or high scores of games or to persist personal tool preferences, the FinalGROM 99 supports the dumping of single-file ROM images.
-To make sense, such an image should run in RAM or GRAM mode, so that its RAM banks/GRAM containing updated data are saved.
+To save the progress or high scores of games or to persist personal tool preferences, the FinalGROM 99 supports the dumping of ROM images, GROM images, or mixed images with one ROM bank.
+Dumping an image writes back some or all image files that are marked as RAM or GRAM.
+This selection is made by the dump initiator and can comprise the RAM bank, the GRAM bank, or both.

-To initiate the dump, the sequence `>99`, "OKFG99", `>99` followed by the file data and dump code `>ff03` must be sent.
+To initiate the dump, the sequence `>99`, "OKFG99", `>99` followed by the file data and dump code `>ffx3` must be sent, where `x` equals 1, 2, or 3 for RAM, GRAM, or RAM+GRAM, resp.
 During the dump, the cartridge logic needs exclusive access to the SRAM, so dumping can only be initiated from scratchpad RAM or expansion RAM.
 To detect when the dump has completed, the program must watch address `>6000` (or more) for a non-zero word to appear.
 Note that loading a GROM-only programs will always set ROM address `>6000` to value `>9999`.

-Dumping saves the entire image in RAM/GRAM and overwrites the original image file on the SD card.
-For technical reasons, the dump cannot be written to a new non-existing file, so keep a copy of the original image around.
+Dumping saves entire files with RAM or GRAM content and overwrites the original image files on the SD card.
+For technical reasons, the dump cannot be written to new, non-existing files, so keep a copy of the original image around.

 The [repository][2] contains sample code `lib/dump_example.a99` and `lib/gdump_example.gpl` that may serve developers as a blueprint for